- A limitless desire that nothing on earth can satisfy -- not money, possessions, or fame; not shopping or gambling; not alcohol, drugs, or food;

 Margaret Bullitt-Jonas has started a blog affiliated with ClearStory Collective, an outreach initiative by the Diocese of Western Massachusetts to folks who don't feel drawn to "church": http://clearstorycollective.org/blog/author/MargaretBullittJonas/

 “God So Loves the World: Meditations on the Cross, Creation and Hope,” a CD of music and Margaret's meditations, is available from the Cathedral Church of St. Paul, Boston, Massachusetts.
 Read more.

-Margaret's essay “Conversion to Eco-Justice” has been re-printed in a new interfaith anthology, Claiming Earth as Common Ground: The Ecological Crisis through the Lens of Faith, edited by Andrea Cohen Kiener (Skylight Paths.)
+Margaret's essay “Conversion to Eco-Justice” is included in the interfaith anthology Claiming Earth as Common Ground: The Ecological Crisis through the Lens of Faith, edited by Andrea Cohen Kiener (Skylight Paths.)